-The claims process regarding on the job accidents is complex, so you may benefit from consulting with a personal injury lawyer at Preszler Law Firm who can fully explain the process to you and outline the necessary steps to take to receive maximum compensation for your injuries.
+The claims process regarding on the job accidents is complex, so you may benefit from consulting with a personal injury lawyer at Preszler Injury Lawyers who can fully explain the process to you and outline the necessary steps to take to receive maximum compensation for your injuries.

 The Workers’ Compensation Board, operating as WorkSafe BC, requires anyone injured in a motor vehicle accident while on the job to file a claim with their agency, no matter whether or not you intend to file an ICBC claim.
 As noted, if you were at fault, WorkSafe BC is your sole choice for receiving lost wages and medical care payments.

 There is another situation in which only WorkSafe BC applies, and that is if you and the other driver were both on the job when the accident took place.
 The Workers’ Compensation Act does not permit one driver to sue another.
 This holds true whether the accident involved just one vehicle or multiple vehicles.